 “Bitcoin and Me”

-This is the title of Hal’s post on Bitcointalk, in which he described his history of relations with Bitcoin and Satoshi.
+This is the title of Hal’s post on Bitcointalk, in which he described the history of his relationships with Bitcoin and Satoshi.

 According to Finney, he downloaded the Bitcoin software as soon as Satoshi posted it.
 “I think I was the first person besides Satoshi to run bitcoin,” says Finney (this is what he announced on January 10, 2009, on his Twitter account).
 For a few more days, they carried on an email conversation, during which Finney reported bugs.